ilsenatorov/kilter-gpt/README.md

 ## Training

 Simply running the `train.py` script will start training the model.
 You can adjust the hyperparameters in the script.
+By default the dataset is constructed from `data/raw/climbs.csv` file that is generated from the preprocessing notebook.

 ## TODO